Freiling87/CCU/CCU/Scratchpad.md

 ##		Safecrack Job
 Ready to test
 ##		Vendor Shops
+- Still empty, need more logging.
+After PressedButton("Buy")
+  - Attempted
-Still empty, need more logging.
-After PressedButton("Buy") I think they do have a SpecialInvDatabase, but the lists aren't working.
+- I think they do have a SpecialInvDatabase, but the lists aren't working.
 I think it's pulling names via agentname instead of your intended way.
+  - "ShopkeeperSpecialInv" used in RandomItems.fillItems
+  - Attempted
 ---

 #	Implementation